 We thought that these stories are best told in a longer narrative format than what we usually do in the blog, so that was the first spark of idea for a book.

 It seemed that the universe was listening, for Noura Books contacted us right after we returned from Sekotong.
-Noura Books found our blog and asked whether we’d like to write a book, so of course we said yes.
-What a serendipity!
+Noura Books found our blog and asked whether we’d like to write a book, so of course, we said yes.
+What serendipity!

 That proved to be a winning combo, for we drafted half of the book during the retreat!
 Perhaps also because we happened to stay in a room called “The Librarian”, another serendipity.